Why Do I Need a Recovery Drink?

 L-Carnitine is a structural component of enzymes that are responsible for fatty acids entering the mitochondria so they may be metabolized into ATP.
 However, its role in recovery is even more apparent.
 Supplementing carnitine at 1 - 3 grams per day accelerates the repair of muscle damage by enhancing blood flow to damaged muscle tissue (18).
 More nutrients in the blood, more blood flow to muscles in need.
 So far, so good.

 Endurance athletes require large quantities of carbohydrates to fuel exercise.
 However, investigations are beginning to show that this does not come without a cost.
 Replacing carbohydrates burned during exercise actually impairs glucose tolerance extending into the next day (19).
-Berberine is an herb that is used to increase insulin sensitivity and glucose tolerance with robust effects.
-Efficaciously dosed at 100mg of GlucoVantage® Dihydroberberine, the berberine in RecoverElite makes sure carbohydrates and proteins get out of the blood and into the muscles.
+L-Carnitine also has a role in supporting insulin sensitivity and glucose deposition (20).
+RecoverElite makes sure carbohydrates and proteins get out of the blood and into the muscles.

 Recover Elite - From Start to Finish